 What causes a dry scalp?

 Dry and itchy scalp is caused by, you guessed it, a lack of moisture.
 Our hair follicles have tiny oil-producing machines called sebaceous glands that keep our scalp and hair moisturized.
-Several factors can contribute to a decrease in this oil production, including excessive washing, dry cold air, dehydration, lack of proper nutrition and certain skin conditions.
+Several factors can contribute to a decrease in this oil production, including excessive washing, drying cold air, dehydration, lack of proper nutrition, and certain skin conditions.

 How to treat and prevent a dry scalp

 Fortunately, we can address dry and itchy scalp from the inside out.
 Here are five tips to prevent those pesky dry flakes: